Email email@example.com or phone 07880 932655

 But, you know, sometimes that little child part of you just needs someone to listen – YOU to listen.
 And perhaps you could use a little bit of help to learn to listen to that part of you, especially if you find it scary, the idea of letting that voice out.

 Talking can really help.
 It seems like magic – but actually there’s scientific evidence for it.
 Based on how the brain functions, areas in the brain can shrink from under-use and they can be built and strengthened, and talking therapy actively contributes to this.
 In my blog ‘What happens in therapy – part 2’ I explain more about what it is about counselling that actually promotes change.

 Counselling and psychotherapy can provide a safe, non-judgmental space where you can open up and explore what’s going on for you.
-You might want to focus on something very specific, or you might not be sure what it is that you need.
-Whatever the reason that you’ve found my website, counselling can probably help you feel better, or help you get in touch with your emotions.
-Often the changes you make may be small, but can still significantly improve your life.
+You might want to focus on something very specific – anxiety therapy, for example – or you might not be sure what it is that you need.
+Whatever the reason that you’ve found my website, counselling can probably help you feel better, help you understand your reactions, help you get in touch with your emotions.
+Often the changes you make may seem small, but can significantly improve your life.

 - Learning to live with a long term condition

 - Anger management

 - Feeling stressed

 - Difficulty with relationships